LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 Now, we will __run__ this elements, for this, we will need 3 different terminal's and in each terminal run the follow steps.

 ### Running enB
-Access the _sixth terminal_ and and run the following commands:
+Access the _first terminal_ and and run the following commands:
 ```
 docker exec -ti enb bash
 cd /root/enb/cmake_targets/ran_build/build